-For more information see the recent press release and further documents on the Bus Station and Car Park pages.
+For more information see the further documents on the Bus Station and Car Park pages.

 A. Preston Bus Station & Car Park is one of a number of buildings owned by Preston City Council that are in need of investment.
 Other buildings include Preston Market, Market Car Park, Covered Market Canopies, Preston Guildhall, Amounderness House, Lancastria House and the former Post Office building.

 Between 2000 and 2011, the council sought to re-develop the city centre and these buildings, through an ambitious retail led redevelopment project called ‘Tithebarn’.
 There was, therefore, limited investment in buildings that were likely to be demolished as a result of the Tithebarn scheme.

 Unfortunately, the Tithebarn scheme did not happen and the position is such now in 2012, that repairs to Preston Bus Station & Car Park would cost at least £5.4m.
 The major repairs that are needed include lifts, ramps, concrete repairs and interior fixtures and fittings.

 The city council has a total of £5m available for city centre re-developments.
 This money can only be spent once.
 The council is committed to investing in and regenerating Preston Market.
 This would take most if not all of the money that the council has available.

 The council therefore simply has no money available to be able to invest in Preston Bus Station & Car Park – a building that is in a declining state of repair.